-1.1 These general terms and conditions (GTC) govern the conclusion, content and performance of contracts for the procurement, use and maintenance of standard software.1

-1.2 Anyone (the service provider) submitting an offer to the service procurer thereby accepts these GTC, unless stated otherwise in the quote request.

-Amendments and addenda to these GTC shall require written agreement.

-1.3 Unless otherwise expressly provided in the contractual document, the provisions concerning delivery, acceptance and warranty in accordance with section 26 refer separately and independently of each other to the licence contract and to the maintenance of the standard software.
+- 1.1 These general terms and conditions (GTC) govern the conclusion, content and performance of contracts for the procurement, use and maintenance of standard software. - 1.2 Anyone (service provider) submitting an offer to the service procurer thereby accepts these GTC, unless stated otherwise in the quote request.
+Amendments and addenda to these GTC shall require written agreement. - 1.3 Unless otherwise expressly provided in the contract document, the provisions concerning delivery, acceptance and warranty in accordance with section 26 refer separately and independently of each other to the licence contract and to the maintenance of the standard software.
 The warranty rights arising from the maintenance contract shall not affect those arising from the licence contract.